espressif/esp-matter/docs/en/developing.rst

 2.3 Commissioning and Control
 -----------------------------

-There are a few implementations of Matter commissioners present in the `connectedhomeip <https://github.com/espressif/connectedhomeip/tree/v1.0.0.2/src/controller#implementations>`__ repository.
+There are a few implementations of Matter commissioners present in the `connectedhomeip`_ repository.

 CHIP Tool is an example implementation of Matter commissioner and used for development purposes.
-An in-depth guide on how to use chip-tool can be found in the `CHIP Tool User Guide <https://github.com/project-chip/connectedhomeip/blob/master/docs/development_controllers/chip-tool/chip_tool_guide.md>`__.
+An in-depth guide on how to use chip-tool can be found in the `CHIP Tool User Guide`_.

-Espressif also has an iOS application, `Espressif-Matter <https://apps.apple.com/in/app/espressif-matter/id1604739172>`__, to commission and control the Matter devices.
-Please follow `profile installation instructions <https://github.com/espressif/connectedhomeip/blob/v1.0.0.2/docs/guides/darwin.md#profile-installation>`__ in order to use the application.
-Also, make sure to enable Developer Mode on the iOS.
+Espressif's ESP RainMaker iOS and Android applications support commissioning and control of Matter devices.

+- `ESP-RainMaker Android App`_
+- `ESP-RainMaker iOS App`_

 2.3.1 Test Setup (CHIP Tool)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~